mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 I had an okay sleep last night.
 I was aware of a heavy rain forecasted for today but I was more than surprised to see some white falling too.
 4x4 and an indoor workout scheduled so, no problem.

-I shared the moderate lanes with two dudes this afternoon; one older, one younger and both swimming generally at the pace that I was doing the 25m fist drill.
 This swim flowed well though on the last few lengths, I noticed my hip flexor acting up and after dinner, my right ankle was sore too.
 Weird.

 ### TODAY'S ACCUMULATION
 ![Weather Map](/assets/jpg/snowfall-20201221.jpeg)